 - Global preset management

 - Supports major hosts on Windows and MacOS platforms

 - It isn’t very innovative

 Effectrix is a professional multi-effect sequencer made by Sugar Bytes.
-It has a lot of unique sounds that combine for many unusual possibilities.
+It has a lot of unique sounds that combine many unusual possibilities.
 You can extend, loop, scratch, shift, stutter, and more with all of its filters.
 It has a pretty simple sequencer, and the steps can be divided in a number of ways.
-It is great when you use it live with the real time processing.
+It is great when you use it live with real-time processing.
 You can create and assign patterns to your MIDI keyboard keys.